Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyter_teaching_example.md

 ![Installed kernelspec](misc/kernelspec.png)
 {: align="center"}

 Afterwards, the `workshop_env` Jupyter kernel can be selected in the top-right corner of Jupyter Lab.

 !!! note
     A few seconds may be needed until the environment becomes available in the list.

 ## Test spawn link and environment activation

 During testing, it may be necessary to reset the workspace to the initial state.
-There are two steps involved
+There are two steps
+involved:

 First, remove the cloned git repository in user home folder.